Rob Hubbard: Music on the Commodore 64

-Hubbard mainly composed for the Commodore 64's SID sound chip.
-He worked freelance and turned down offers from companies to work in-house.

 Move to Electronic Arts and the United States

 After working for several different companies, he left Newcastle in 1988 and had the choice to work for Electronic Arts or Microsoft.
 Hubbard chose EA due to their prominence in the gaming industry as Microsoft had (as yet) no gaming platform.
 His work with EA Electronic Arts in America was as a composer.
 He was the first person devoted to sound and music at EA and did everything from low-level programming to composing.
-One of his most famous compositions during his period at EA, is the music featured in the loading sequence of the Commodore 64 version of Skate or Die, which features multiple sampled chords of electric guitar and organ.
+One of his most famous compositions during his period at EA, is the music featured in the loading sequence of the Commodore 64 version of Skate or Die!, which features multiple sampled chords of electric guitar and organ.
 Playback of samples was facilitated by exploiting a feature in the SID sound-synthesizer chip: altering the volume register produces an audible click, and altering the register thousands of times per second enables a relatively crude (but surprisingly clear and sophisticated for eight-bit computers) form of sample playback.

 He eventually became Audio Technical Director, a more administrative job, deciding which technologies to use in games, and which to develop further.

-After the Commodore 64 period, he wrote some soundtracks for games which appeared on the Amiga, Atari ST, IBM PC and Sega Mega Drive.
+After the Commodore 64 period, he wrote some soundtracks for games which appeared on the Amiga, Atari ST, IBM PC and Mega Drive, most notably Populous, Road Rash, and Desert Strike.

 Recent activities

-Hubbard recently contributed a few re-arrangements of his themes to Chris Abbott's C64 tribute Back in Time Live.
-Hubbard has performed several times with the Danish C64 cover band PRESS PLAY ON TAPE who have covered many of his early tunes using a full rock-band arrangement.
+Hubbard contributed a few re-arrangements of his themes to Chris Abbott's C64 tribute Back in Time Live.
+Hubbard performed several times with the Danish C64 cover band PRESS PLAY ON TAPE who have covered many of his early tunes using a full rock-band arrangement.
 Hubbard has also performed his old music on piano with the support of violinist and fellow chiptune composer Mark Knight.

 Hubbard left EA in 2002 and returned to England.
 He has recently resumed playing in a band, and he has revisited his past game-music work in concert.
 His recent compositions have included music for mobile-phone games.

 In 2005, music from International Karate was performed live by a full orchestra at the third Symphonic Game Music Concert.
 The event took place in Leipzig, Germany.
 Hubbard arranged and orchestrated the piece.

 In 2014, Hubbard appeared in and composed music for the documentary feature film From Bedrooms to Billions, a film that tells the story of the British video games industry.

 In November 2016, Hubbard received an honorary degree from Abertay University for his contributions to video-game music in the 1980s.